You might encounter the following error messages when using Google Cloud Directory Sync (GCDS). Use the table below to troubleshoot errors.

 |Authentication problem: Unable to connect using the credentials supplied||The LDAP server is rejecting GCDS requests due to an authentication issue.

 Make sure that the authorized user and their password are correct.
-The authorized user should be added using their complete distinguished name (DN).
+You should add the authorized user using their complete DN.
 For details on adding the authorized user, go to LDAP connection settings.

 |Failed to execute query at Base DN <base-dn> for attribute: <attribute>, reason: NameNotFoundException||GCDS is failing to retrieve information from the LDAP server.
 Make sure: